 Do Corgis shed?
 Yes, they absolutely do!
 Both the Welsh Pembroke Corgis and Cardigan Corgis are double-coated pups, which means you can expect a fair amount of Corgi shedding if you welcome one into your home!
 Corgis are famous for leaving pieces of fur all over your clothes and furniture.
 However, don’t let that deter you from owning one unless you have a dog allergy.
 Their shedding can be managed with regular maintenance and grooming.

-The Pembroke & Cardigan Welsh Corgis are similar to each other, both originating from different locations in England.
+The Pembroke & Cardigan Welsh Corgis are similar to each other, both originating from different locations in the UK.
 They are smaller dogs but have thicker & shorter coats.
 Corgis can also have long hair.
 Their coats are double-coated, which means there’s a thinner layer of fur underneath their primary fur layer.
 Keeping on top of regular grooming can help alleviate shedding, which becomes more common during the winter and summer for double-coated breeds.

 If you have a dog allergy, we’d recommend looking at a Hypoallergenic dog breed.
 While no breeds are truly hypoallergenic, there are breeds that can be easier on those with allergies.
 Corgis shed, but just how much?
 Let’s dive into a little more detail about what you can expect if you bring one of these lovable pups into your home.